Below are answers to questions prospective members often have. You should also note the other information on the

 How can I keep in touch?

 If you are not ready to register as a member at this time, but want to keep informed, please continue to visit usclubsoccer.org for regular news and updates.
-To receive news directly to your email inbox, please enter your email address in the field below titled “Subscribe.”
-You’re also welcome to reach out to a staff member via the contact us page.
+To receive news directly to your email inbox, please enter your email address on the homepage within the “Subscribe” section towards the bottom.
+You’re also welcome to reach out to a staff member via the Staff Directory page.